 3 out of 4 consumers worldwide use at least one fintech platform for payments and money transfers.
 Almost half of consumers worldwide use an insurance fintech platform.
-And 88% of global finance leaders are afraid of losing business as a result of technological change.

 As fintech expert Chris Skinner puts it, “Ignoring technological change in a finance system built upon technology is like a mouse starving to death because someone moved their cheese.”
 Organizations that wish to keep up with that change must be ready to innovate — or be left behind.